qianyilun/manager-assistance/README.md

 All confidential information has been removed.

-Also, this is not an SAP paid product but a project that I tried to solve some redundancy issues in my working procedure.
+SAP-Manager-Assistance is not an SAP paid product, it is a project that I solve redundancy issues in my working procedure.
 Please send me an email (qianyilun@gmail.com) if you are interested in.

 Author: @qianyilun